Australian rules football in Europe: Bulgaria

+Clubs

 Croatia

+In Croatia there are more than 100 players including both men's and women's teams from Zagreb, Velika Gorica and Ploče.
+The governing body is AFL Croatia.
+The national team "Croatian Knights". has been very successful.

+History

 Australian rules football in Croatia began with the first official team, known as the Zagreb Giants, in January 2006, although there had been efforts for many years before this to found a team in Zagreb.

 In 2006, the team began a tri-nations series against the Czech Republic and Austria, winning the first event.
 In late 2006 plans were laid for a new team in Rijeka called the Sharks, although these did not come to fruition.

 The Zagreb Giants formed an alliance with Australian Football League club the Hawthorn Hawks, changing their name to the Zagreb Hawks.
 Croatia's second club was created in 2008 under the name Kapitol Saints, with a series of domestic matches played between the Saints and the Hawks.
 This series has continued in 2009, with the Saints changing their name to the Agram Power, Agram being an old name for the city of Zagreb.

 In 2010, the Velika Gorica Bombers became the third club founded in Croatia, based in the little town of Velika Gorica near Zagreb.
 They won the Croatian national league (HLAN) in 2011.

 They were followed in 2012 by the nation's fourth club, in the Zagreb city district of Zapruđe.
 They formed an alliance with AFL club GWS Giants, taking on the name Zapruđe Giants.
 In 2013 the Slavonski Brod Tigers joined the league and the league started construction of their home ground at the University of Zagreb.

-The national team has been named the "Croatian Knights".